deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task09.md

 ## DETAILS

-You can find the ScanOnGetObject Access point for the deployed “File Storage Security All in One Template” product under the “ScanOnGetObjectAccessPointARN” entry in Events -> Outputs.
+You can find the ScanOnGetObject Access point for the deployed “File Storage Security All in One Template” product under the “ScanOnGetObjectAccessPointARN” entry in Events ⇒ Outputs.

 Find the line that starts with “bucket =” at the top of the Python file, and replace everything inside the quotes with the ScanOnGetObjectAccessPointARN value.

-Once you’ve done this click “Deploy” to deploy your new function version to production.
+Once you’ve done this, click “Deploy” to deploy your new function version to production.

 Click Verify once you’re done deploying protection.